ShreyaMaitra/OOAD_Project2.2/README.md

 ![image](https://user-images.githubusercontent.com/59019087/219286539-db090aa6-f1c0-4310-9371-e3af69a280a6.png)

+# UML Changes
+we are only considering Staff as the abstract class .
+In the previous UML we had considered Vehicle also as an abstract class.

 # Assumptions :

-<h3>We are starting the simulation considering that there are three types of staffs of each type Intern, Salerperson, Mechanic. </h3>
+We are starting the simulation considering that there are three types of staffs of each type Intern, Salerperson, Mechanic.
-<h3>Also we are considering that the inventory has 10 Vehicles of each type.
+Also we are considering that the inventory has 10 Vehicles of each type.
 The store vehicle stock has 4 of each types of Cars i.e. Regular Cars, Pick Up Cars, Performance Cars.
 Also we are considering that one sales person can sell multiple cars.
-Also it is likely that one of each type of Mechanic, Salesperson and Intern can quit. </h3>
+Also it is likely that one of each type of Mechanic, Salesperson and Intern can quit.